-We now move on to the case of generalised shirt.
-Note that a generalised shirt may be not embedded into another surface but only immersed.
-For instance, a generalised shirt is immersed in a closed surface of genus 2, while it cannot be embedded.
+We now move on to the case of generalized shirts.
+Note that a generalized shirt might not necessarily be embedded into another surface but only immersed.
+For instance, a generalized shirt is immersed in a closed surface of genus 2 and cannot be embedded.
 As such, we need a variant in the following format.